Our Services

 Published on: 12/18/2025

-Stage 4 endometriosis is the most severe form of the condition, with widespread deep implants, large ovarian cysts (endometriomas), and dense adhesions that can involve the ovaries, uterus, tubes, bowel, or bladder.
-It often causes severe pelvic pain and fertility problems, though symptoms can vary.
-There are important details to consider—how it’s diagnosed, the pros and cons of medical vs. surgical treatments, fertility planning (including IVF), and warning signs that need urgent care—see below to understand more.
+Stage 4 endometriosis is the most severe form of endometriosis, characterized by widespread deep implants, large ovarian cysts (endometriomas), and dense adhesions that can involve the ovaries, uterus, fallopian tubes, bowel, or bladder.
+Common symptoms include severe pelvic pain, painful periods, pain during intercourse, and fertility challenges—though symptoms vary from person to person.

 Endometriosis is a condition in which tissue similar to the lining of the uterus (the endometrium) grows outside the uterine cavity.
 Stage 4 endometriosis represents the most severe form of this disease.
-Below, you’ll find an overview of what stage 4 endometriosis involves, how it’s diagnosed, and the treatment options available.
-If you’re concerned about symptoms you’re experiencing, you might consider doing a free, online symptom check for endometriosis and should always talk with a healthcare professional about anything that could be serious or life-threatening.
+Below, you'll find an overview of what stage 4 endometriosis involves, how it's diagnosed, and the treatment options available.
+If you're concerned about symptoms you're experiencing, you can use Ubie's free AI-powered symptom checker to assess your endometriosis symptoms and should always talk with a healthcare professional about anything that could be serious or life-threatening.

 The most widely used system to classify endometriosis is the revised American Society for Reproductive Medicine (rASRM) classification, endorsed by the European Society of Human Reproduction and Embryology (ESHRE).
 It assigns points based on: